-The party at Betts held grave fears for the safety of Seamen and Hayes.
-Rain and snow fell during the night,25 and at first light on Wednesday 15th August, Lorne Douglas set off alone for the Hotel Kosciusko to summon help.
+Rain and snow fell throughout the night.27 The party at Betts held grave fears for the safety of Seamen and Hayes, and at first light on Wednesday 15th August, Lorne Douglas set off alone to summon help from the Hotel Kosciusko.
 The snow conditions were poor and he had to abandon his skis and proceed on foot for the second half of the journey.
-"Douglas arrived back at the Hotel shortly after daylight; a meeting of the men present In the Hotel was held immediately and a party despatched to Bett's Camp, both to reinforce, and, if necessary, to relieve those who were already there."26 The Police at Jindabyne were quickly notified, and officers from Kiandra were despatched to Jindabyne to provide assistance.27
+"Douglas arrived back at the Hotel shortly after daylight; a meeting of the men present In the Hotel was held immediately and a party despatched to Bett's Camp, both to reinforce, and, if necessary, to relieve those who were already there."28 The Police at Jindabyne were quickly notified, and officers from Kiandra were despatched to Jindabyne to provide assistance.29

-The unrelenting effort of Douglas over those first days is indicative of that put in by numerous members of the Club and Hotel staff.
-The following morning he would head the 131⁄2 km back to Betts as part of a fresh search party; and after searching through the day would return back to the Hotel in the evening to report on progress; only to be bound back to Betts with a fresh group of searchers on the next day.28
+The unrelenting effort of Douglas in those first days of the search is indicative of that put in by many members of the Club and Hotel staff.
+The following morning he would travel the 131⁄2 km back to Betts as part of a fresh search party; search throughout the day and return to the Hotel in the evening to report on progress; only to be bound back to Betts with a fresh group of searchers on the next day.30